Farzana921/tryhackme-journey/week1/Careers in Cyber.md

 ## Final Thoughts
 Cybersecurity offers diverse, meaningful career paths whether you're passionate about building secure systems, investigating threats, or outsmarting hackers.
 Each role plays a vital part in keeping people and data safe.

-> 💡 *Tip:* Explore certifications like CompTIA Security+, CEH, CISSP, OSCP, or GCIH to help you build your expertise.